 Usually, the insurance company requests an IME because it disagrees with a decision by your treating doctor about your course of medical treatment (especially if your doctor recommends surgery or other expensive procedures) or the extent of any permanent disability.
 In some cases, the judge or hearing officer assigned to your case may also order an IME to resolve a disputed issue related to your case.

 An IME is supposed to be an objective assessment of your medical condition, including what treatment you need, whether you have a permanent impairment and to what degree, and your ability to work in the future.
-However, whether your IME is truly objective may depend, in part, on how the IME doctor is selected.
+However, whether your IME is truly objective may depend, in part, on how the doctor is selected.

-In some states, you may also have the right request a medical examination when you disagree with your treating doctor's opinions.
-In this situation, you can usually select the doctor who will perform the examination.
+Depending on the rules in your state, you may also have the right request an IME when you disagree with your treating doctor's opinions—in which case you will usually be able to select the evaluating physician.